Heather Shipley CBT & Emotional Therapy Ad Dip MFETC MNCS (Accred)

 I love being able to help my clients understand why they are feeling like they do and working together to make improvements in their overall wellbeing.
 I have much experience and success in helping my clients achieve positive change.
+I have experienced anxiety and depressive issues and decided to re-train as a Counsellor to be able to support others.
 My counselling space is calm, supportive, non-judgemental and welcoming.
 We will work at your pace and I can help you see things from a different perspective.
 I work with clients experiencing a range of issues including: anxiety, feeling sad, depression, low self-esteem, phobias, bereavement, low self-confidence, family issues, affairs and betrayals, separation and divorce, child-related issues, relationship issues and autistic spectrum disorder.
 I work with adults, young people and couples.
 I am a therapist who is experienced, accredited, registered, insured and supervised.